Meadows wins it in 10th as Tigers edge Yankees 3-2 in MLB Little League Classic

 The big leaguers were supposed to rub off on the kids playing in the Little League World Series.

-Turned out the Tigers and Yankees made a couple of silly mistakes themselves.
+Turned out the Tigers and Yankees made a few silly mistakes themselves.

 The final score didn't seem to matter much to most of the kids who cheered in their Little League uniforms and lined the first few rows of a stadium that opened in 1926.

-Note: A previous version of this story corrected the Up Next section to show the Yankees conclude their upcoming homestand against the Rockies, not the Nationals.